Liberato Cacace: Wellington Phoenix

 On 2 February 2018, Cacace made his debut for the senior side, coming on as a substitute in a 4–0 defeat against Sydney FC in the A-League.
 Following the end of the 2017–18 A-League season, and having made seven appearances for the club, Cacace signed a three-year professional contract with Wellington Phoenix.

-In the 2018–19 season, following the departure of Scott Galloway and injury to Tom Doyle, Cacace became the first-choice left-back under new manager Mark Rudan, one month after his 18th birthday.
+In the 2018–19 season, following the departure of Scott Galloway and injury to Tom Doyle, Cacace became the first-choice left-back under new manager Marko Rudan, one month after his 18th birthday.
 Cacace scored his maiden A-League goal against Central Coast Mariners in an 8-2 victory on 9 March 2019, becoming the club's youngest ever goalscorer at 18 years and 163 days.
 After playing more minutes than any other Wellington Phoenix player that season, Cacace won the club's Young Player of the Year award ahead of fellow starter Sarpreet Singh.

 The following season, Cacace established himself as one of Wellington's most important players, with captain Steven Taylor calling him "the best left-back in the league without a shadow of a doubt".
 On 8 March 2020, Cacace played his 50th game for Wellington Phoenix against Central Coast Mariners, the youngest player in the club's history to do so.

 Sint-Truiden

-After a stellar season with the Wellington Phoenix, Cacace signed a three year contract with Sint-Truiden for a suspected transfer fee of around €1.2 million.
+After a stellar season with the Wellington Phoenix, Cacace signed a three-year contract with Sint-Truiden for a suspected transfer fee of around €1.2 million.